Luis Nardín Rivas

-Luis Nardín Rivas (3 March 1890 – 9 May 1960) was a Bolivian politician who served as Mayor of La Paz twice; (1942-1943) and (1948-1950).
+Luis Nardín Rivas (19 December 1900 – 13 July 1961) was a Bolivian politician who served as Mayor of La Paz twice; (1942–1943) and (1948–1950).
 He was a prominent politician during the final stages of the oligarchic Republic of Bolivia and an ally of the old elite.
-After his second term ended, he would become Minister of National Economy (1950-1951), and would briefly work as a diplomat in the Bolivian delegation to Brazil in 1951.
+After his second term ended, he would become Minister of National Economy (1950–1951), and would briefly work as a diplomat in the Bolivian delegation to Brazil in 1951.
 After the Bolivian National Revolution of 1952, he was exiled to Peru where he spent the rest of his life.

 Early life and political career

-Nardín Rivas was the son of Julio Nardín Estigarribia, a clockmaker of Swiss ancestry, and María Rivas Córdova.
-His mother was the daughter of Narcisco Rivas Cisneros, the son of Hilario Rivas Reynolds, and Margarita Córdova Belzu, a daughter of president Jorge Córdova and granddaughter of Manuel Isidoro Belzu.
+He was born in La Paz, on December 19, 1900, the son of Julio Nardín and María Manuela Rivas.
 He was educated at the University of San Francisco Xavier in Sucre where he made several connections which would later help his political career.

 His political career began with his entry to the Chamber of Deputies in 1920.
 This was the same year that president José Gutiérrez Guerra was ousted by a civilian-led coup that Nardín Rivas supported.
 During his time in the Chamber of Deputies, he largely sided with the Saavedrista government and opposed the military socialist governments of Germán Busch and Gualberto Villarroel.
-Later, when the oligarchy returned to power during the "sexenio" (1946-1952), he was a staunch ally and supporter of the government.
+Later, when the oligarchy returned to power during the "sexenio" (1946–1952), he was a staunch ally and supporter of the government.
 President Enrique Peñaranda would appoint Nardín Mayor of La Paz in 1942.